Home Chemistry Gas Laws Kinetic Theory of Gases

 PV = 2Nk’T/3

 When the pressure is kept constant, V ∝ T because N and k’ have constant values.
-Therefore, at constant pressure, the volume of the gas is proportional to its kelvin temperature.
-This is Charles’s law.
+Hence at constant pressure, the volume of the gas is proportional to its kelvin temperature.
+Therefore, Charles’s law can be derived from the kinetic gas equation.

-When the temperature is kept constant, PV = constant.
-Therefore, the volume of the gas is inversely proportional to its pressure.
-This is the Boyles law.
+From the energy equation, when the temperature is kept constant, PV = constant.
+Hence the volume of the gas is inversely proportional to its pressure.
+Therefore, Boyles’s law can be derived from the kinetic gas equation.

-The kinetic molecular theory or gas equation is also used to calculate the kinetic energy, density, diffusion, or effusion of gas molecules.
+The postulates or assumptions of the kinetic molecular theory of gases and the kinetic gas equation or formula are also used to calculate the kinetic energy, density, diffusion, or effusion of gas molecules.